dchecketts/dchecketts.github.io/src/_pages/now.md

 - Reading: Working my way through a couple of things.
   - *Hypermedia Systems* by Carson Gross, Adam Stepinski, and Deniz Akşimşek.
 Good book on HTMX.
   - *Project Hail Mary* by Andy Weir.
 Pretty excited for [the movie](https://www.youtube.com/watch?v=m08TxIsFTRI "Youtube trailer for Project Hail Mary").
-- Watching: Currently on a **Star Wars: The Clone Wars** Binge.
+- Watching: Currently on a *Star Wars: The Clone Wars* Binge.
 Just restarted the series to introduce my girlfriend to them.
-- Playing: Dishonored.
+- Playing: *Dishonored*.
 I'm pretty close to the end of the game.

 </article>